2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 Speed

-What I've found with the stock prop is that the boat is more than capable of towing skiers, kneeboarders, wakeboarders and a tube.
-To me, that's all I'm really concerned with.
+With the stock prop, I've found that the boat is more than capable of towing skiers, kneeboarders, wakeboarders and a tube.
+That's all I'm really concerned with.
 As long as I can go that fast, I'm good.

-The boat that I purchased had a 90hp motor on it at the boat store, but I negotiated with the salesman and got him to put on a 115hp Yamaha outboard for an additional $900.
+The boat that I purchased had a 90hp motor, but I negotiated with the salesman and got him to put on a 115hp Yamaha outboard for an additional $900.

 The speed difference between a 90hp and a 115hp on this boat is only about 3mph (4.8kph), but I really wanted to be able to ski behind the boat even when it's loaded with people, so I'm glad I sprung for the slight increase in speed.